IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 ![Actions](./images/selected/alarm_ack_action.png)

 To acknowledge an alarm, the operator can click on the *ack* button to open an *acknowledgement form* to be submitted, in order to keep a log.
-Cleared alarms will not show the acknowledgement as an available action.
+Cleared alarms will not show the acknowledgement as an available action, unless there was a change from a *set* value to a *clear* value, which was not previously acknowledged by the operator.

 ![Ack Form](./images/selected/ack_form.png)